CharlesBuilds2000/Personal-Projects/README.md

 * Built during the summer of 2020, a fun side project

 ### Musical Scales
-* Built using Linked List, this was built right after I've finished learning the topics on nodes and pointers
+* After taking a course on nodes and pointers, this project was built using a circular linked list

 ### Dynmaic Array
 * WIP as of March of 2021